-- (A) In General.
-A stipulated judgment or dismissal regarding the dischargeability of a particular debt under § 523, or other claims in an adversary proceeding which do not affect the estate, may be submitted for approval by the court with notice limited to parties to the adversary proceeding. - (B) Stipulated Judgment Dismissing Objection to Discharge.
-Notice of a stipulated judgment which includes dismissal of an objection to the debtor's discharge under § 727 must be given to the trustee and the United States trustee and entered on the docket in the bankruptcy case.
+(A) In General.
+A stipulated judgment or dismissal regarding the dischargeability of a particular debt under § 523, or other claims in an adversary proceeding which do not affect the estate, may be submitted for approval by the court with notice limited to parties to the adversary proceeding.

+(B) Stipulated Judgment Dismissing Objection to Discharge.
+Dismissal of a claim objecting to discharge under § 727 is governed by LBR 7041-1.

 LBR 9019-2.
-Alternative Dispute Resolution.
+Alternative Dispute Resolution

-- (a) Purpose and Scope.
+(a) Purpose and Scope.
 To facilitate the voluntary resolution of adversary proceedings and contested matters, the court may establish a Bankruptcy Alternative Dispute Resolution ("BDR") program.
-This rule does not preclude parties from participating in any other alternative dispute resolution ("ADR") program. - (b) Duty to Consider BDR.
+This rule does not preclude parties from participating in any other alternative dispute resolution ("ADR") program.

+(b) Duty to Consider BDR.
 Parties to adversary proceedings and contested matters have a duty to consider BDR and other ADR processes to resolve their dispute.